betalantz/citibike-sinatra/readme.md

 ## Instructions

 ### Get up and running
-1. fork and then clone this repo: [https://github.com/ashleygwilliams/citibike-sinatra](https://github.com/ashleygwilliams/citibike-sinatra)
+1. fork and then clone this repo: [git@github.com:betalantz/citibike-sinatra.git](git@github.com:betalantz/citibike-sinatra.git)
+  - This is my fork of [https://github.com/ashleygwilliams/citibike-sinatra](https://github.com/ashleygwilliams/citibike-sinatra) and makes changes to the README
 2. `bundle install`
 3. `bundle exec shotgun`
 4. `localhost:9393`